platformio/platformio-docs/en/latest/_sources/scripting/actions.rst.txt

 to a file which PlatformIO processes (ELF, HEX, BIN, OBJ, etc.).

 .. warning::
-    The actions can only be applied to the global construction environemnt (see :ref:`scripting_envs`).
+    The actions can only be applied to the global construction environment (see :ref:`scripting_envs`).

 **Examples**